Integrated Lawyer Training

 Every student, upon request, may engage in a field placement for academic credit.
 Students will work in the law offices of a prosecutor, public defender, nonprofit or for-profit in-house counsel, or private practice attorney.
 The students' work is overseen by a full-time law faculty member.
 Field placements may occur during the summer, or if the student is local, during an academic semester.

 Select third-year students may be placed in an Apprenticeship Program.
-For one semester, the student will work and study as an apprentice under a carefully selected Christian attorney, either in the local Hampton Roads area, or in a city/region where the student intends to practice law.
+For one semester, the student will work and study as an apprentice under a carefully selected Christian attorney, either in the local Hampton Roads area, or in the city/region where the student intends to practice law.
 The student will simultaneously take online course work.
-The apprenticeship will be carefully monitored by a full-time law faculty member, and will include professional/ethical formation, as well as skills training.
+The apprenticeship will be carefully monitored by a full-time law faculty member and will include professional/ethical formation, as well as skills training.

 The curriculum emphasizes moral character, Christian formation, ethical decision making, and discipleship regarding what it means to be an integrated lawyer.
 Our Center for Ethical Formation & Legal Education Reform develops students' professional identities, producing lawyers who have an understanding of the nature and purpose of the legal profession and are committed to the ethical practice of law.

 Students receive training in the life skills necessary to engage successfully in the business of law practice, including collaborative work skills, business models, basic accounting principles, and staff/employee management.

 Students will receive instruction in core law office technology, and in other current cyber technologies used in the practice of law, including e-discovery, e-filing, cloud storage, and computing.

 Selected students are placed into our Honors Program upon admission or after demonstrating academic success while in law school.
 The program features smaller course sections, guest speakers, and other special enrichment activities.

 A nationally recognized curriculum of special seminars, workshops, and one-on-one academic mentoring is provided by full-time faculty members devoted to leading these programs.